npnkhoi/npnkhoi.github.io/_posts/2023-09-29-first-ultimate-tourney.md

 ---
 layout: post
-title: Ramping up to the first Ultimate tournament
+title: Ramping up to the first US Ultimate tournament
 ---

 Lessons these days: